apache/datafusion-ballista/docs/source/user-guide/deployment/quick-start.md

 The examples can be run using the `cargo run --bin` syntax.
 Open a new terminal session and run the following commands.
 ## Running the examples

-The examples can be run using the `cargo run --bin` syntax.

 ## Distributed SQL Example